elibroftw/blog.elijahlopez.ca/content/posts/pierre-poilievre-policies.md

 Pierre Poilievre has promised to undo the gun bans passed under the NDP/LPC coalition.

-## Axing the Carbon Tax

-Pierre Poilievre has promised to axe the carbon tax without replacing it.

 ### Axing GST on New Homes Under 1.3 Million Dollars

 [Read my other post](/posts/pierre-poilievre-housing-affordability-policies/)